Ahron4/Mad-Libs-Solution/README.md

 ![demo](demo.jpg)

 ## Part III: JavaScript
-- In the `script.js` you will implement 3 functions that will be added to the onclick event in the `index.html` file.
+In the `script.js` you will implement 3 functions that will be added to the onclick event in the `index.html` file.

+### Step 8
 - Create a function named `dinner` with no parameters.
 - Inside the dinner function you will create variables that takes in user input by using the `prompt` method which looks something like this:
 ```js